Futarimiti/json-fmt/README.md

 #### `endWithNewline :: Bool`

-when True, leaves an empty line at the end of document.
+leaves an empty line at the end of document when true.

 #### `newline :: String`

-defines style of newline, usually either "\n" or "\n\r".
+style of newline, usually either "\n" or "\n\r".

 #### `oneEntryOneLine :: [ValueType]`